jinkaiqian-color/CMYK-to-Lab-iccExtract/Introduction.md

 missing link between CMYK percentages and measured color.

 In Part 2, I will introduce a browser-based tool that uses user-supplied ICC profiles to explore this relationship.
-The tool can predict the expected L* a* b* value of a CMYK build and determine whether a target Lab color falls within the gamut of a selected printer profile.
+The tool can predict the expected L* a* b* value of a CMYK build and determine whether a target L* a* b* color falls within the gamut of a selected printer profile.
 The project is publicly available on GitHub and was developed as part of my own exploration into color science and practical color management.